The Curriculum at Langham Village School

 The aim at Langham Village School is to provide opportunities for children to develop as independent, confident, successful learners with high aspirations who know how to make a positive contribution to their community and the wider society.
 There is a high focus on developing children’s moral, spiritual, social and cultural understanding.
 Langham Village School ensures that children are well prepared for life in modern Britain.

 Langham Village School provides a highly inclusive environment where learners enjoy their education.
-We use the International Primary Curriculum (IPC) alongside other teaching resources.
 Pupils at all levels are helped to achieve their potential.
 Those who are most able are challenged, encouraged to expand their skills and knowledge through varied curriculum opportunities.
 Those who find learning more difficult are encouraged and given targeted support to embed skills, to develop at their own pace and to learn in a style that best suits their individual needs.

-The school also excels in art, a high proportion of our teachers are art specialist and we provide quality opportunities for students to share their creative talents.
-Whole school projects such as ‘Take One Picture’ and class projects such as those linked to the Sainsbury Gallery celebrate artistic achievement.
+The school also excels in art, a high proportion of our teachers are art specialists and we provide quality opportunities for students to share their creative talents.
+Class projects such as those linked to the Sainsbury Gallery celebrate artistic achievement.

 Langham Village School provides extended school provision.
 To promote physical health and wellbeing, a range of clubs give learners an opportunity to access a wide variety of activities after school hours.